trip2eee/nnet/README.md

 # NNet
-Neural Network library written for study.
+NNet is a neural network library written for study.

+* This library mimics PyTorch interfaces and packages.
+* This library only supports CPU computations.

 ## References
 https://github.com/KONANtechnology/Academy.ALZZA